flarebyte/lunar-multiple-prism-beam/DECISIONS.md

     other parts that are unchanged.
 We can use the fine grained versioning to support features such as branching, merging, diffing, and patching of parts of the document.

+## A more restrictive graphQL

+GraphQL is a query language and a runtime for APIs that allows clients to specify the data they need.
+However, GraphQL also introduces some security risks that need to be addressed.
+Here are some reasons why GraphQL can be too permissive and flexible on the client side and raise security issues:

+-   **Denial-of-Service-Oriented Attacks**: GraphQL allows clients to write complex and nested queries that can consume a lot of resources on the server side.
+This can lead to performance degradation or even denial-of-service attacks if not properly controlled.
+Some techniques to mitigate this include limiting query depth, paginating list fields, setting timeouts, and using query cost analysis.
+-   **Lack of Object-Level Authorization**: GraphQL does not have a built-in mechanism for object-level authorization, which means that it does not check whether a user has permission to access a specific object or field.
+This can result in data leakage or unauthorized modifications if not implemented correctly by the developers.
+Some techniques to implement object-level authorization include using directives, middleware, or custom resolvers.
+-   **Cross-Site Request Forgery (CSRF)**: GraphQL APIs are vulnerable to CSRF attacks if they do not use proper authentication methods or tokens.
+CSRF attacks occur when a malicious website tricks a user into sending a request to another website where they are already logged in, without their consent.
+This can result in unwanted actions or data exposure on the target website.
+Some techniques to prevent CSRF attacks include using HTTP headers, cookies, or tokens.
+-   **Introspection**: GraphQL provides built-in documentation that tells developers what the fields are, providing a schema of everything you can query.
+This can expose sensitive information or internal details to malicious actors who can use it to craft malicious queries or exploit vulnerabilities.
+-   **Field Suggestions**: Another usability benefit in GraphQL could also be a potential security concern—field suggestions.
+These are hints that help developers write queries by suggesting possible fields or arguments.
+However, this can also leak information about the schema or the data to unauthorized users.